Reya-Labs/voltz-core/README.md

 `yarn deploy:kovan`

+#### Deploy to mainnet

+To deploy our contracts to the kovan testnet, first check the configuration for kovan in [the deployment config](./deployConfig/config.ts), and once it is correct run:

+`yarn deploy:kovan`

+#### Source code verification

-To verify the deployed contracts in etherscan, ensure that you have a valid `ETHERSCAN_API_KEY` value defined in your `.env` file and then run:
+To verify the deployed contracts in etherscan, ensure that you have a valid `ETHERSCAN_API_KEY` value defined in your `.env` file, and ensure that your repo state matches the state at which the contracts in question were deployed, and then run:

-`npx hardhat --network kovan etherscan-verify --solc-input`
+`npx hardhat --network <network> etherscan-verify`

-(At the time of writing the `--solc-input` flag is required due to some solidity issues.
-The result is somewhat unsatisfactory because all known contract code is displayed in etherscan for each contract, rather than just the relevant contracts.
-See [here](https://github.com/wighawag/hardhat-deploy/issues/263) for some discussion, but note that for us it seems to fail even with solc 0.8.9.)
+Sometimes this can fail, particularly if verification is not done at the same time as the contract deployment.
+(Seemingly innocuous changes to unrelated contracts can affect the compilation / bytecode verification.)

+If it does fail, there are two other approaches we can try:

+1. Add a --solc-input flag: `npx hardhat --network <network> etherscan-verify --solc-input`.
+This sends all known contract code to etherscan and makes it less clear for users, but it is more likely to work.
+However, we have also seen that sometimes the volume of data gets too large and causes a failure.
+2. Use the `verify` task instead of the `etherscan-verify` task.
+See usage for details.
+   - This takes a little more effort and you must specify the (space separated) constructor params after the contract address, e.g: `npx hardhat --network mainnet verify --contract contracts/Factory.sol:VoltzERC1967Proxy 0x682F3e5685Ff51C232cF842840BA27E717C1AE2E 0x7380df8abb0c44617c2a64bf2d7d92caa852f03f 0x`
+   - If the constructor params are complex, they can be imported from a file using the `--constructor-args` flag

 #### Mint tokens for testing